<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=412613405606678&amp;ev=PageView&amp;noscript=1">

 Costs of Social Camouflaging

 Girls and women who social camouflage face serious risks and negative effects on their emotional, mental, and physical identities.
-Social camouflaging requires quite a lot of effort, and can lead to increased mental, physical, and emotional exhaustion and reduced energy (Russo, 2018).
+Social camouflaging requires quite a lot of effort and can lead to increased mental, physical, and emotional exhaustion and reduced energy (Russo, 2018).
 Social camouflaging can also lead to an increased sense of loneliness, a lost sense of identity, and inauthentic relationships (Russo, 2018).
 Probably most significantly, social camouflaging can cause females to avoid an autism diagnosis even when they are full adults, risking proper support.
 All of these effects can have bitter consequences for confidence, self-esteem, and overall identity for girls and women.

-How can I Tell?
+How Can I Tell?

 girl-hiding-behind-skateboardSo, how do you know if your loved one is social camouflaging?
 Knowing the signs will allow you to provide the appropriate support.
-Typically, someone who is social camouflaging may hide their behavior that might be viewed as socially unacceptable and replace it with mimicked social behavior.
+Typically, someone who is socially camouflaging may hide their behavior that might be viewed as socially unacceptable and replace it with mimicked social behavior.
 Mimicked social behavior can mean imitating gestures, forcing eye contact, or mimicking actions during a conversation or exchange.
 Girls and young women may also force various facial expressions to fit in, like smiles, or prepare for conversations (such as jokes or topics) to support their desire to mask what they may perceive as negative behavior.

 How to Support